codemod-com/codemod/apps/registry/codemods/Feature Flags/remove-unused-feature-flags/README.md

 -   `functionName` is the target function name (default: `isFlagEnabled`),
 -   `featureFlagName` is the target feature flag name.

-You need to pass these arguments using the Codemod Arguments' settings or using the Codemod.com CLI.
+You need to pass these arguments using the Codemod Arguments' settings or using the Codemod CLI.

 ## Example